attackgoat/screen-13/examples/README.md

 render.clear().with_value(cornflower_blue).record();
 ```

-The `render` binding, above, now contains a 128x128 blue image, but we can't see it.
+The above `render` binding now contains a 128x128 blue image, but we can't see it.
 The next step helps with this.

 #### Encoding images to disk